sri12ram/GettingAndCleaningData/codebook.md

 ### Key variable *`subject`*

-subject         :       *int*
+Class           :       *int*
-Description     :       Identifies the subject who performed the activity for each Levels          :       Range is from 1 to 30 representing each individual Sample          :       1 1 1 1 1 1 2 2 2 2 ...
+Description     :       Identifies the subject who performed the activity for each
+Levels          :       Range is from 1 to 30 representing each individual
+Sample          :       1 1 1 1 1 1 2 2 2 2 ...

 ### Key variable *`activity`*

-activity        :       *Factor*
+Class           :       *Factor*
-Description     :       Name of the Activity performed while data was taken Levels          :       w/ 6 levels
+Description     :       Name of the Activity performed while data was taken
+Levels          :       w/ 6 levels
                         1 WALKING
                         2 WALKING_UPSTAIRS
                         3 WALKING_DOWNSTAIRS
                         4 SITTING
                         5 STANDING
                         6 LAYING
 Sample          :       1 2 3 4 5 6 1 2 3 4 ...

 ### Structure of file